CNH Tours - Cultural and Natural Heritage Tours Galapagos

 "The most commons symptoms of Zika are fever, rash, joint pain and conjunctivitis (red eyes).
 The illness is usually mild with symptoms lasting for several days to a week after being bitten by an infected mosquito.
 People usually don't get sick enough to go to the hospital, and they very rarely die of Zika.
 For this reason, many people might not realize they have been infected.
 However, Zika virus infection during pregnancy can cause a serious birth defect called microcephaly, as well as other severe fetal brain defects."

-As of the end of March 2017, the Ecuadorian Ministry of Health has reported only 2 cases of Zika in Galapagos (these had occurred in early 2016 - none has been reported since).
+As of the end of July 2017, the Ecuadorian Ministry of Health has reported only 5 cases of Zika in Galapagos (compared to a total of 5,061 nation wide).
 For more information, please consult the CDC website.

 How about sun protection?